How Social Media Endangers Your Insurance Claim

 Talk to your friends and family.

-Unfortunately, what other people post about you or tag you in can negatively impact your claim.
+Many people cringe when they are tagged in embarrassing photos, videos and posts by friends and family.
+Unfortunately, what other people post about you or tag you in has other consequences, as it can negatively impact your claim.
 Once you file a claim, have a discussion with your friends and family about social media etiquette.

 - Let them know you do not wish to be tagged, mentioned or included in any social media posts or photos.